How to use C++ namespace for large projects

 Introduction

 When reading online C++ tutorials and training examples, one important feature is mostly overlooked: namespaces.
 They are used in real-life libraries and applications.
 With namespace, blocks of code can be isolated in big projects, therefore, name conflicts can be avoided.
+However, there is on caveat.

 Basics